cloudhotspot/pypackage-docker/README.md

 - Builder image
 - Test image

-> The order of building the above images is important and must be following top to bottom.
+> The order of building the above images is important and must be followed from top to bottom.

 In addition to the above, this workflow introduces the concept of an **Agent** image, which is specific to the sample application but may be useful for your own workflows.